MarcosLaffitte/GranMapache/README.md

 > done: relaxed condition for node labels in the initial anchor / reaction center

+> done: super cool optimization no. 1 based on total order

+> done: super cool optimization no. 2 based on degrees and bound of degrees of neighbors

 - working: mcs routines

 - working: test isomorphism and mcs routines